 Jennifer has held several roles during her 11-year tenure at Sg2, including overseeing operations of Sg2’s 30-person Intelligence team, developing new Sg2 offerings and leading client councils, and launching Sg2’s corporate education arm, Sg2Univerisity.

-Jennifer has almost 20 years of experience in ambulatory care, medical practice management and physician education.
-As a consultant and speaker at KarenZupko & Associates, she conducted more than 100 medical practice evaluations and parlayed those experiences into dozens of presentations and courses.
-While there, she also worked with medical groups on issues related to governance, operational efficiency and revenue cycle management.
+Prior to Sg2, Jennifer was a consultant and speaker at KarenZupko & Associates, where she conducted more than 150 medical practice evaluations and parlayed those experiences into dozens of presentations and courses.
+As a strategic advisor to medical groups, she worked with physician leaders and their administrators on issues related to governance, compensation, business development, operational efficiency and reimbursement/compliance.

-Previously, Jennifer worked at the University of Chicago Health System managing the physician compensation program for its primary care group of 200 employed physicians.
-She also worked for Rush University Medical Center’s Women’s and Children’s Hospital and in the department of ambulatory care at what is now Advocate Illinois Masonic Medical Center.
+Jennifer also worked at the University of Chicago Health System managing the physician compensation program for its primary care group of 200 employed physicians.
+Additionally, she worked for Rush University Medical Center’s Women’s and Children’s Hospital and in the department of ambulatory care at what is now Advocate Illinois Masonic Medical Center.

-Jennifer has published many articles and podcasts and has been quoted in numerous industry magazines.
+Jennifer has published articles and podcasts, has been quoted in numerous industry magazines, and is trying to decide if she wants to get serious about tweeting.
+She received an MS in health systems management from Rush University, where she currently has an adjunct faculty appointment, and a BS in psychology from the University of Illinois.has been quoted in numerous industry magazines.
 She received an MS in health systems management from Rush University, where she currently has an adjunct faculty appointment, and a BS in psychology from the University of Illinois.